RyanT5/yl-training/content/post/module-F.md

 3. You have a young person who wears a headscarf in your group.
 Are there are considerations you need to make to ensure everything is inclusive in the Programme?
 4. You have three young people with glasses in your group.
 5. You have one young person who can’t eat wheat and one young person who has asthma.

+## Further information

+There are some very useful resources to help ensure a scouting programme is inclusive for all.
+These include:

+- Deaf Friendly Scouting resource
+- A Million Hand’s resources: Mind, Leonard Cheshire, Guide Dogs
+- Refugee resources
+- Makaton promise
+- Alternative versions of the promise

+These can all be found on [scouts.org.uk](https://www.scouts.org.uk/)

+If you ever have any questions about specific situations relating to additional needs and inclusion then don't be afraid to discuss it with an adult leader.
+Not knowing how to deal with certain circumstances at first is okay if you are open minded and willing to learn.

 ## Conclusion